 How To Pick Your Perfect Skateboard

 We get it, you, your child or someone you know wants a skateboard but you don't want to spend alot of money.
-Do you just a get any board and start there or do you get the right board for you or the person you are burying for?
-We have found getting the right board to start makes the skateboard experience much more fun and also saves you time and money.
+Do you get any board and start there or do you get the right board for you or the person you are burying for?
+We have found getting the right board saves you time, money and makes the difference of either enjoying or not enjoying skateboarding.

 A skateboard is more than just a board; there are trucks for steering and wheels which keep you rolling.
 The board, trucks and wheels are a combination of components that work together to give you the feel, performance and ride you are looking for.
 A skateboard is kind of like a human body; the body is the board, your arms and legs are like your trucks, your hands and feet are the wheels and your brain is you on the skateboard.
 The board, trucks and wheels are all important elements that work together like your body.